What is liposuction?

 After surgery, you’ll likely have some swelling and fluid retention.
 You’ll start to see your improved body shape as the swelling and fluids decrease.
 It may take between three to six months for the swelling to go away completely before you see results.

 You can expect good results from liposuction.
 Most people don’t need a second liposuction procedure unless they choose to cosmetically change the shape of their body in the future.
 Liposuction is a permanent procedure, but you’re still able to gain weight after the surgery.

 When to Call the Doctor

-After your liposuction procedure, contact your healthcare provider if you have long-lasting or severe pain, redness or swelling.
+After your liposuction procedure, contact your healthcare provider if you have:

-Liposuction can offer a permanent solution to stubborn fat deposits.
+Liposuction can offer a permanent solution to get rid of stubborn fat deposits.
 If you’ve tried diet and exercise but have areas of fat that won’t budge, talk to your healthcare provider about liposuction.
 The safe procedure can improve your body contour, helping you look and feel your best.
-Liposuction is not a treatment for weight loss.
+Liposuction isn’t a treatment for weight loss.
 After the procedure, it’s important to stay at a healthy weight to maintain your new shape.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy